How To Pair an Apple Watch with an Android Phone

 I could ask Siri to call contacts on my phone as long as I used the name saved on the SIM, not on the phone.
 Call quality was good with a strong signal.
-I couldn’t get Siri to do much else aside from send a message and check the weather.
+I couldn’t get Siri to do much else aside from sending a message and checking the weather.

 Once connected, you should be able to make and receive calls and use Siri to perform some basic functions.
 The two devices are not directly communicating as far as I can tell.
 They are instead using the network to communicate which is why only the very basic functions are possible with this method.

 Voice commands can be used to make calls as long as you use the name the contacts are saved as on your SIM and not your Android phone.
 The other limitation will be on battery life.
 The Apple Watch doesn’t have an amazing battery to begin with but by using LTE constantly, that battery isn’t going to last very long at all.

 I am guessing that aside from trying it because you can, the only time you would ever want to use this hack is if something happened to your iPhone and you really wanted to continue using your Apple Watch.
 Otherwise, it is largely pointless.
-You cannot use most of the smart functions on the watch and Android has a lot of smart watches that work within its own ecosystem.
-Many are more smart watches are compatible with Android devices and offer many more features than this hack would allow.
+You cannot use most of the smart functions on the watch and Android has a lot of smartwatches that work within its own ecosystem.
+Many are more smartwatches that are compatible with Android devices and offer many more features than this hack would allow.